 “1951 Nash Rambler Airflyte Landau (Convertible)

 89,000 original miles.
 Three-speed on the column.
-Car is considered in number three condition valued by Hagerty at $23,000.
+Car is considered in number three condition, valued by Hagerty at $23,000.
 A number one condition is valued at $51,000.
 Almost the entire car is original.
-NOS parts used when needed.
+NOS parts are used when needed.
 New Cocker whitewalls, entire brake system, suspension, and on and on.
 Owned for four years.
 Invested over $25,000.
 All restoration documented.
 The top does go up and down slowly.
-I drive it on a weekly basis for about an hour or so.
+I drive it every week for about an hour or so.
 It is currently stored away in a barn for winter.
-There are 4 extra hubcaps, a head gasket, every possible original manual (one being very hard to find), and various collectibles included.
+There are 4 extra hubcaps, a head gasket, every possible original manual (one very hard to find), and various collectibles.

 This is the same model used as Lois Lane’s car in Superman.
-Also the same model Marilyn Monroe owned personally and used in parades.
-Last but not least, this is the car from the song beep beep.
-I’m not really wanting to sell, but must for financial reasons.
+Also, the same model Marilyn Monroe owned personally and used in parades.
+Last, this is the car from the song beep beep.
+I’m not wanting to sell, but must for financial reasons.
 My family and I have enjoyed this car tremendously.
 When we drive it we are amazed how many people stop, smile, and wave.
 It’s quite priceless in it’s own way.
 I could go and on.

 If interested please contact me.
 I appreciate your time.
 God bless”